xtdb/xtdb/doc/adr/0009-transactions.md

 not be supported by default.
 Transactions are proposed and can be rejected.

+We need a way to override the system (transaction) time, mainly to be used for initial import or migration.
+The system time still needs to be monotonically increasing.

 ## Consequences

 Transactions must be fully deterministic as all nodes needs to reach